Wilson Marcy Powell: Postwar work at the radiation laboratory

 Powell was made an associate professor of physics at the University of California, Berkeley in 1946, and continued to lead the magnet group at the Radiation Laboratory after the war.
 He contributed to the development of the 184-inch synchrocyclotron and the 300 MeV electron synchrotron.
 He also constructed the 30-inch propane chamber.
 He introduced the use of scotchlite to illuminate the bubble chamber and was actively involved in the design of Argonne Laboratory's 12-foot heavy liquid chamber.

 In 1951, he was made a professor of physics at Berkeley.
 While directing the research of 33 Ph.D. students, Powell and his colleagues at the Lawrence Berkeley Laboratory published approximately 40 papers.
 Because Powell held a particular interest in optics, he taught the upper level optics courses.

 Musical interests

-Powell played several instruments, including the violin and the bagpipe.
-Collaborating with W.F.
-Fry, a physicist at the University of Wisconsin, Powell conducted research on the construction on violins, measuring such famous instruments as the Stradivarius and Guarnerius violins.
+Powell played several instruments, including the piano and the violin, which he taught himself in his sixties.
+Collaborating with William F. Fry, an experimental physicist at the University of Wisconsin, Powell conducted research on the construction on violins, measuring such famous instruments as the Stradivarius and Guarnerius violins.
 The prototypes of the violins created were given to students.
 One was given to his granddaughter Heidi Powell Priddy.